ZoDIAC: Zoneout Dropout Injection Attention Calculation: Methodology

 \subsection{ZoDIAC Multi-Head Attention (ZMHA)}

 In the Transformer model, the input (source and target) sequence is augmented with positional encoding information \cite{NIPS2017_7181}.
-After the positional information is added to the sequence, the sequence is fed to linear layers that transform the sequence into query, key and value.
-The query, key and value are used inside self-attention modules as each head inside the multi-head attention.
-We redefined attention earlier and constructed the ZoDIAC module, therefore, we need to modify (redefine) multi-head attention in a way that enables this module to support the employment of ZoDIAC modules as each attention heads.

-Our first modification involves adding a linear layer inside our modified multi-head attention that transforms the query into past query.
-The second modification involves adding the GELU activation for intensity refinement.
-This is since we need to refine the intensities of values in key, value and past and current queries before the transformation.
+After the positional information is added to the sequence, the sequence is fed to linear layers that transform the input sequence into query ($Q$), key ($K$) and value ($V$).
+The query, key and value are used inside self-attention modules as separate heads inside the multi-head attention module.
+We redefined self-attention earlier and constructed the ZoDIAC attention mechanism, therefore, we need to modify (redefine) multi-head attention in a way that enables this module to support the employment of ZoDIAC attention mechanism as separate attention heads.
+Our first modification involves adding a linear layer inside our modified multi-head attention that transforms the input sequence into a secondary query ($Q_2$).
+The second modification involves adding the GELU activation for intensity refinement and increased non-linearity.
+This is because we need to refine the intensities of values, keys and secondary and primary queries before the linear layers that transform them.

-Considering concatenation defined as brackets, total number of heads denoted as $H$, each ZoDIAC head az $Z$, GELU denoted as $G$, the first transformation of query as current query denoted as $Q_1$, the second transformation of query as past query denoted as $Q_2$, last linear layer that transforms the attention values denoted as $W_o$ (as shown in Eq.(\ref{eq12})), $X$ as a variable that could be replaced with past query, current query, key and value, and $W_X$ (as shown in Eq.(\ref{eq10})) as a stereotype for other linear layers that transform the key, value and past and current queries, the ZoDIAC-Multi-Head Attention (ZMHA) shown in Figure \ref{fig2}(b) can be put together as in the following equations Eq.(\ref{eq10}-\ref{eq12}):
+Considering concatenation defined as brackets, the total number of heads denoted as $h$, each ZoDIAC head az $Z$, GELU denoted as $G$, the first transformation of query as primary query denoted as $Q_1$, the second transformation of query as secondary query denoted as $Q_2$, last linear layer that transforms the attention values denoted as $W_o \in \mathbb{R}^{hd_k \times d_{\text{model}}}$ (as shown in Eq.(\ref{eq12})), $x$ as a variable that could be replaced with the secondary query, primary query, key and value, and $W_{x} \in \mathbb{R}^{d_{\text{model}} \times d_x}$ (as shown in Eq.(\ref{eq10})) as a stereotype for other linear layers that transform the key, value and secondary and primary queries, the ZoDIAC-Multi-Head Attention (ZMHA) shown in Figure \ref{fig2}(b) can be put together as in the following equations Eq.(\ref{eq10}-\ref{eq12}):